Akashpandey0/BL_2115000098/readme.md

 ### 07th February

 - **What was taught**: Learnt about Inheritance and their types.
-- **What i Learned**: practised of 10 question given by mentors to enhance my skills.
+- **What I learned**: practised of 10 question given by mentors to enhance my skills.

 [Topic]